Information for Advocates

-The Unit will do its best to make a realistic assessment of the work involved before offering a case to a Panel member.
+The Unit will do its best to make a realistic assessment of the work involved before offering a case to a volunteer advocate.
 Members will require to form their own view about this before accepting a case.
 No doubt occasionally a hearing will exceed its estimate or the advisory work required is unexpectedly complex.
-Panel members will have to be flexible in such circumstances.
+Volunteer advocates will have to be flexible in such circumstances.

 The advantage of the proposed scheme is that it allows the Faculty to remain an independent referral bar, albeit the referral is by an advice agency rather than a solicitor.